The population of the “Treasure State,” Montana is approximately 1.34 million people. Montana is the 44th most populated state in the United States.

-In June 2022, utilities used renewable energy (65.8 %) and coal (34.2%) to generate electricity in Montana.
-Hydropower, wind, and solar are the primary types of renewable energy used to generate electricity in Montana.
+In February 2023, utilities used renewable energy (52.9%), coal (43.2%), and natural gas (4.0%) to generate electricity in Montana.
+Hydropower and wind are the dominant types of renewable energy used to generate electricity in Montana.

 Recent renewable energy developments in Montana include:

 - 400 MW Hydropower Pumped Storage Project – American renewable energy company, Absaroka Energy is continuing work on the Gordon Butte Pumped Storage Project, which is located approximately 65 miles east of Helena.
-The project is scheduled to be commissioned in 2023.
+The project is scheduled to be commissioned by year-end 2023.

 - 240 MW Wind Project – In December 2020, American electric power company, PacifiCorp commissioned the Prior Mountain Wind Farm, which is located approximately 200 miles southeast of Helena.